 EleV has forged connections with Blackfoot political leadership and the team has built strong relationships within the Kainai Nation, Siksika Nation and Piikani Nation communities to promote education and employment for prospective and current students.

 Shanda Webber was inducted into the University of Lethbridge Alumni Honour Society in 2018.
-Her father is from the Brokenhead First Nation, located in Treaty 1 territory near Winnipeg, Manitoba.
-Shanda oversees the development and implementation of the institutional Indigenous Learning Framework and hopes to create meaningful community engagement opportunities with Blackfoot community members, stakeholders, students and staff.
-Prior to her role at uLethbridge, she spent 15 years at Lethbridge College in various capacities that focused on assisting Indigenous students throughout their post-secondary journeys.
+She considers herself a very humble Indigenous woman who is continuing to learn her Ojibway history and culture, of which her father is from the Brokenhead First Nation, located in Treaty 1 territory near Winnipeg, Manitoba, and her mother is of settler origin.
+Shanda oversees the strategic direction, coordination and ongoing delivery of the Mastercard Foundation ULethbridge EleV project and hopes to create meaningful community engagement opportunities with Blackfoot community members, stakeholders, students and staff.
+Prior to her role at ULethbridge, she spent 15 years at Lethbridge College in various capacities that focused on assisting Indigenous students throughout their post-secondary journeys.
 Areas of focus included: community and governance, strategic enrolment management, Indigenous student success, infusing Indigenous content into the curriculum, Indigenization of campus, and research and innovation.
 Outside of work, Shanda enjoys spending time with her family—husband Matt, and son Ari.
 Shanda looks forward to continuing to build relationships and partnerships with both our internal and external stakeholders to increase access to education and meaningful employment for Indigenous youth.

 Education and Employment Navigators